-Noctua‘s reputation among PC enthusiasts are no joke.
-They’re been quite around for several years now and the name is already starting to be a household name for cooling fans.
-Since then, we’re always keen about why Noctua is that famous – the answer, probably lies into their deep understanding of the products they offer, the amount of research and development they’ve spent on their products, as well as proving to the masses that they are one of the best choice when it comes to cooling solutions, although some might not like the signature beige and brown color design that proudly screams premium and quality.
+Noctua‘s reputation among PC enthusiasts is no joke.
+They’ve been quite around for several years now and the name is already starting to be a household name for cooling fans.
+Since then, we’re always keen about why Noctua is that famous – the answer, probably lies into their deep understanding of the products they offer, the amount of research and development they’ve spent on their products, as well as proving to the masses that they are one of the best choices when it comes to cooling solutions, although some might not like the signature beige and brown color design that proudly screams premium and quality.

 We’re going to be honest, reviewing cooling fans isn’t as easy as you think.
 There are many variables that can affect the results and the findings we’re going to put here, but that doesn’t stop us to review this quality fan which spent 4.5 years in the making.